The Royal Canin Dog Food Review: Tested & Evaluated 2023

 Don’t Buy If…

 While many owners and vets recommend this brand, Royal Canin might not be the right option if you:

 Is Royal Canin Good For Dogs?
 The Verdict

-In general, we’re not loving this brand.
+In general, no one on our team of independent experts was loving this brand.
 It is on the expensive side but still uses cheaper ingredients to bulk up the food and fill your dog up.
 While some grains can be part of a healthy diet for your dog, we’d rather have them further down the ingredient list instead of as the first or second ingredient.